rizac/gmgt-collect/README.md

-A package containing scripts for the generation of harmonized time histories (accelerometers) datasets from heterogeneous sources
+(G)round (M)otion (G)round (T)ruth - collect is a collection of scripts for the
+generation of harmonized ground truth datasets of processed ground motion data and metadata which can then feed Deep- and Machine-learning applications.

+This package is n ot intended for public use: the source data is not available publicly for rights and size issues.
+Please contact the author for questions

 # Installation